-Contacts are the perfect choice for people who want to keep their sight clear while participating in sports or other activities.
-But the convenience and comfort of contact lenses are often inaccessible to those who suffer from a common condition called keratoconus.
+Contact lenses are the perfect choice for people who want to keep their sight clear while participating in sports or other activities.
+But the convenience and comfort of contact lenses are often inaccessible to those who suffer from a common condition called Keratoconus.
 Thankfully, a new technology called the Eaglet Eye Profiler is making this process much easier—and can now be found in Dr. Barry Leonard’s office!
-Read on to learn more about these innovative, specialized keratoconus contacts and whether they could be right for you.
+Read on to learn more about these innovative, specialized Keratoconus contacts and whether they could be right for you.

 What Is Keratoconus?

 The cornea, the clear dome-shaped structure that covers the surface of your eye, normally focuses light into your eye.
 Keratoconus is an ocular condition that causes the cornea to bulge or thin, distorting its normal shape.
 Since the cornea can no longer properly focus light, vision becomes blurry and warped.
 This condition can be particularly debilitating, making everyday tasks like driving and reading very difficult.

 Scleral Keratoconus contacts can help with Keratoconus because they never come into contact with the cornea and create a hydrating vault of fluid over the eye.
 They are perfect for people whose eyes do not naturally accept traditional contacts.
 Until this time, however, the process of fitting specialized scleral lenses required a lot of time and guesswork.

 What is the Cost of Scleral Contact Lens?

 Fitting scleral lenses contact lenses is a more complex and customized process than fitting standard lens.
 Doctors that specialize in Keratoconus must invest in advanced technology such as the Eaglet Eye Profiler to diagnose, and monitor the eye disease.
 The cost of treating Keratoconus and custom contact lens varies with the severity of the disease and the type of lens prescribed.